rust-lang/google-summer-of-code/README.md

 **Description**

 rust-analyzer has many assists (code actions) that operate on the syntax tree.
 Most of them are implemented via mutable syntax tree editing, with `rowan`, our syntax tree library.
-Unfortunately, the existence mutable syntax trees prohibits a lot of optimizations in `rowan` and makes it a lot more memory-heavy and slower.
+Unfortunately, the existence of mutable syntax trees prohibits a lot of optimizations in `rowan` and makes it a lot more memory-heavy and slower.
 Therefore we'd like to remove our usage of mutable trees.

 We developed an API called `SyntaxEditor` that should be used instead of mutable trees.
 Currently it is implemented with them under the hood, but it is expected to be easier to get rid of them once all mutation is encapsulated in it.